MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/New-MgBetaAdminEdgeInternetExplorerModeSiteListSite.md

 ## SYNOPSIS
 Create a new browserSite object in a browserSiteList.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgAdminEdgeInternetExplorerModeSiteListSite](/powershell/module/Microsoft.Graph.DeviceManagement/New-MgAdminEdgeInternetExplorerModeSiteListSite?view=graph-powershell-1.0)

 ## SYNTAX